Skip to contents

 joyn_msg(msg_type = "info")

-#> ℹ Note: Reporting variable is not returned
+#> ℹ Note: Reporting variable is NOT returned

 Furthermore, info messages will help you keep track of which variables in y will be kept after the merging, for example notifying you if any of the y variables you have specified to keep will be removed because they are part of the by variables.